RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 ### Conclusion

 MedCity INVEST is a learning-rich gathering of motivated minds united in a common quest: To make healthcare better.
 This event was a great use of time.
-I look forward to next year!
+I look forward to next year.